-Problems with Web Scraping
+Problems With Web Scraping

 Web scraping is usually easy to get started, especially on a small scale.
 However, as you try to scale it up, it gets exponentially difficult.
 Scraping 10,000 records can easily be done with simple web scraper scripts in any programming language, but as you try to scrape millions of pages, you would need to architect and build features on your web scraping script that allows you to scale, maintain and unblock your scrapers.